Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 While enabled, an Action actively monitors the [Control(s)](Controls.md) it's bound to.
 If a bound Control changes state, the Action processes the change.
 If the Control's change represents an [Interaction](Interactions.md) change, the Action creates a response.
 All of this happens during the Input System update logic.
 Depending on the [update mode](Settings.md#update-mode) selected in the input settings, this happens once every frame, once every fixed update, or manually if updates are set to manual.

-### Responding to Actions
+## Responding to Actions using callbacks

+You can choose to read the value reported by Actions, or to respond to input from your Actions with callbacks.

-An Action doesn't represent an actual response to input by itself.
-Instead, an Action informs your code that a certain type of input has occurred.
-Your code then responds to this information.
+When you set up callbacks for your Action, the Action informs your code that a certain type of input has occurred, and your code can then respond accordingly.

 There are several ways to do this: